x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/account-setup.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 013dbe8c-30de-4c9c-baa9-75081b9229e8
-description: "Summary: How users in your Exchange Server 2016 or 2019 organization can quickly set up their Outlook for iOS and Android accounts using Basic authentication."
+description: "Summary: How users in your Exchange 2016 or Exchange 2019 organization can quickly set up their Outlook for iOS and Android accounts using Basic authentication."
 ---

 # Account setup in Outlook for iOS and Android using Basic authentication